Home » Metabolism » Metabolic Diet » Healthy Menu

 • Insoluble fiber foods, such as whole wheat bread and the skin of apples, should be consumed regularly to prevent colon cancer and constipation

-• Soluble fiber foods, such as oat bran and carrots, can even help lower your LDL levels
+• Soluble fiber foods, such as oat bran and carrots, can even help lower your LDL cholesterol levels

-Eating a diet high in fiber is one of the most important parts of good health.
+Eating a high in fiber is one of the most important parts of good health.
 However, many people don’t realize there are two types of fiber: insoluble fiber and soluble fibers.
 Both types are needed to provide sufficient levels of fiber for your body’s digestive system to function properly.
 However, each type provides their own benefits.

 Benefits of Insoluble Fiber Foods